lschierer/RUT/packages/luke/20050713/apealing-to-rome-on-evolution.md

 ---

-title: Appealing to Rome on evolution
+title: "Appealing to Rome on evolution"
 date: 2005-07-13 14:47:16
 tags:
   -  evolution